KuongB/lab02-ltkhdl/README.md

 -   **Author**: [Tran Tien Cuong - 23127332]
 -   **Institution**: VNUHCM - University of Science
 -   **Course**: CSC17104 - Programming for Data Science

+If you want to contact me, please send an email to ttcuong23@clc.fitus.edu.vn

 ## 14. License
 This project is licensed under the MIT License.